 - When the resident moves out of his/her residence hall room, or no longer owns the animal, the residence hall room will be assessed to determine if damage to department property can be attributed to the animal.
-Student Life and Housing maintains the right to conduct residence hall room inspections annually for the purpose of assessing damage caused by the animal or otherwise determine the resident's compliance with this procedure. - The animal owner has an obligation to make sure that the residence hall room is as clean as the original standard.
+Grayson Housing maintains the right to conduct residence hall room inspections annually for the purpose of assessing damage caused by the animal or otherwise determine the resident's compliance with this procedure. - The animal owner has an obligation to make sure that the residence hall room is as clean as the original standard.
 If the room has carpeting, this also includes regular vacuuming and spot cleaning.
 Damages and extraordinary cleaning caused by the animal are the responsibility of the resident.
-Replacement or repair of damaged items will be the financial responsibility of the owner and accessed by the Director of Student Life and Housing.
+Replacement or repair of damaged items will be the financial responsibility of the owner and assessed by the Housing Coordinator.